-- An entity is related to the Group if any of the following conditions applies: - (i) the entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - one entity is an associate or joint venture of the other entity (or an (ii) associate or joint venture of a member of a group of which the other entity is a member). - (iii) both entities are joint ventures of the same third party. - one entity is a joint venture of a third entity and the other entity is an (iv)associate of the third entity. - the entity has a post-employment benefit plan for the benefit of $(\mathbf{v})$ employees of the Group or an entity related to the Group. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the Group's parent.
+- (v) the entity has a post-employment benefit plan for the benefit of employees of the Group or an entity related to the Group. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the Group's parent.

-Close member of the family of a person are those family members who may be expected to influence, or be influenced by, that person in their dealings with the Group, which include:
+Close member of the family of a person are those family members who may be expected to influence, or be influenced by, that person in their dealings with the Group include:

-- (i) the person's children and spouse or domestic partner; - children of that person's spouse or domestic partner; and (ii) - (iii) dependents of that person or that person's spouse or domestic partner.
+- (i) the person's children and spouse or domestic partner; - (ii) children of that person's spouse or domestic partner; and - (iii) dependents of that person or that person's spouse or domestic partner.